Read the beginning of the story right now!

-As she closed the door, she looked around and saw Ginger on the coffee table.
+As she closed the door, she looked around and saw Luna on the coffee table.
 “You know you’re not supposed to be up there…moth or no moth.”
 She picked up the cat and took her upstairs.
 “Let’s see if we can figure out this door, so you don’t get into trouble while I’m gone.”

-With Ginger securely tucked into the guest room, Chloe walked over to the master bedroom.
-This space had nice views of the water in front and the woods to the side.
-The bathroom had a large window above the clawfoot tub that looked out over the garden.
-It was a little warm up here, so she opened the bedroom window facing the woods to let in some cool air.
+With Luna securely tucked into the guest room, Chloe walked over to the master bedroom.
+It was a little warm up here, so she opened one of the windows facing the woods to let in some cool air.

-She grabbed her jacket on the way downstairs and decided she would definitely be driving to the lodge.
+She closed the window and got her jacket on the way downstairs, deciding she would definitely be driving to the lodge.
 Locking the front door, she walked quickly to her car.
-When she got in, Chloe glanced around, then realized it was perfectly normal for wolves, as well as other animals, to live in the woods.
+When she got in, Chloe glanced around, then realized it was perfectly normal for wolves, as well as other animals, to live in these woods.
 This was a lake surrounded by forest and rather remote despite the houses and lodge.
-Taking a deep breath, she turned her car around and drove back to the main road.
+Taking a deep breath, she turned her car around and drove towards the lodge.